dfrunza/ashp4c/README.md

     a(8w15,);
   }
 ```
-gives the error (note the comma in the example above):
+gives this error (note the comma in the example above):

 ```
 $ ./ashp4c testdata/action-param1.p4